SirAllap/Project-2-API-HR/README.md

        - 5.- Can apply to job offers.
        - 6.- Can see the offers to which he have applied.

+# API Endpoints

+All API Request must be prepended with /api

 The Authentication flow for the application is: